-- It’s extremely high in protein (18%) and is a source of “complete protein,” which means that it includes all nine essential amino acids — a factor that makes it perfect for vegans whose diet often lacks the protein carnivores get from animal products.
+- Quinoa is extremely high in protein (18%) and is a source of “complete protein,” which means that it includes all nine essential amino acids — a factor that makes it perfect for vegans whose diet often lacks the protein carnivores get from animal products.

-- It contains about twice the protein of regular cereal grains and fewer carbohydrates.
+- Contains about twice the protein of regular cereal grains and fewer carbohydrates.